laser-wallet/laser-wallet-contracts/README.md

 ## Laser Wallet Contracts

-This repository contains all the smart contract from Laser.
+This repository contains all the smart contracts from Laser.

 ### Introduction